contentful/contentful-management.js/README.md

 ## Troubleshooting

-- **I can't Install the package via npm**
-	- Check your internet connection
-	- It is called `contentful-management` and not `contenful-management` ¯\\\_(ツ)_/¯
+- **I can't Install the package via npm** - Check your internet connection - It is called `contentful-management` and not `contenful-management` ¯\\\_(ツ)\_/¯
- - **Can I use the SDK in react native projects**
-  	- Yes it is possible
+- **Can I use the SDK in react native projects** - Yes it is possible
- - **I get the error: Unable to resolve module `http`**
- 	- Our SDK is supplied as node and browser version.
+- **I get the error: Unable to resolve module `http`** - Our SDK is supplied as node and browser version.
 Most non-node environments, like React Native, act like a browser.
 To force using of the browser version, you can require it via: `const { createClient } = require('contentful-management/dist/contentful-management.browser.min.js')`
-- **Can I use it with typescript?**
-	- Yes, type definition file coming soon
-- **I am not sure what payload to send when creating and entity (Asset/Entity/ContentType etc...)**
-	- Check the Content Management API [docs](https://www.contentful.com/developers/docs/references/content-management-api/) or the examples in the reference [docs](https://contentful.github.io/contentful-management.js)
-	- Feel free to open an issue if you didn't find what you need in the above links
+- **I am not sure what payload to send when creating and entity (Asset/Entity/ContentType etc...)** - Check the Content Management API [docs](https://www.contentful.com/developers/docs/references/content-management-api/) or the examples in the reference [docs](https://contentful.github.io/contentful-management.js) - Feel free to open an issue if you didn't find what you need in the above links
-- 😱 **something is wrong what should I do**
-	- If it is a bug related to the code create a GitHub issue and make sure to remove any credential for your code before sharing it.
-	- If you need to share your credentials, for example you have an issue with your space, please create a support ticket.
-	- Please **do not** share your management token in a GitHub issue
+- 😱 **something is wrong what should I do** - If it is a bug related to the code create a GitHub issue and make sure to remove any credential for your code before sharing it. - If you need to share your credentials, for example you have an issue with your space, please create a support ticket. - Please **do not** share your management token in a GitHub issue

 ## Documentation/References